michl203/michl203/README.md

-### Curious about my other projects ?
-Feel free to check out some of them at https://portfolium.com/MichaelAmbeguia?ref=MichaelAmbeguia.
-Also if you'd like, follow me on Linkedin at https://www.linkedin.com/in/michael-ambeguia-21bb74249/.
+### Follow Me
+Here is the link to my LinkedIn profile: https://www.linkedin.com/in/michael-ambeguia-21bb74249/.